 Our goal is to define a new term language that establishes a faithful and fine-grained Curry-Howard correspondence with Girard's intuitionistic NP, both from a static (objects) and a dynamic (reductions) point of view.
 On the static side, we identify an equivalence relation on terms which is sound and complete with respect to the classical notion of structural equivalence for proof-nets.
 On the dynamic side, we show that every single (exponential) step in the term calculus translates to a different single (exponential) step in the graphical formalism, thus capturing the original Girard’s granularity of proof-nets but on the level of terms.

-Registration to the workshop will be possible via the FLoC registration page.
+Registration to the workshop is open and possible via the FLoC registration page.